pasha121/deckhouse/ee/modules/350-node-local-dns/docs/EXAMPLES.md

 ---
-title: "The node-local-dns module: usage"
+title: "The node-local-dns module: examples"
 ---

 ## An example of configuring a custom DNS for a Pod